Amazins/store/legal/profits.md

 ## Products and Pricing

 All of our products are either 3D Printed at our warehouse or bought over from a third party.
 Third party buys are indicated throughout the purchase process.

+### Printups

+Mock Images, or "Printups" are made using either CAD software, 3D modelling software, or pre-designed clothes with green slots for logo's.
+Images taken by our staff are of either themselves or by another staff member they trust to take the picture.

+The member of staff in the picture is the only one who sends the final image in for public display, with no trace of their face.
+If faces are visible, Printups are rejected.

+# Organisation Collaborators

+Our collaborators are trusted members who we allow to modify our source code for specific public/private repositories on our GitHub or Codeberg.

+Collaborators on GitHub or Codeberg are Volunteers that try to make the End User Experience the best they can.
+Volunteers are not paid as Staff, although larger donations have been known to be shared across our Volunteer and Staff Teams.